Violence against women: Pregnancy-related violence

 Obstetric violence refers to acts categorized as physically or psychologically violent in the context of labor and birth.
-A pregnant woman can sometimes be coerced into accepting surgical interventions or are done without her consent.
-This could include the "husband's stitch" in which one or more additional sutures than necessary are used to repair a woman's perineum after it has been torn or cut during childbirth with the intent of tightening the opening of the vagina and thereby enhance the pleasure of her male sex partner during penetrative intercourse.
+A pregnant woman can sometimes be coerced into accepting surgical interventions that are done without her consent.
+This could include the "husband's stitch" in which one or more additional sutures than necessary are used to repair a woman's perineum after it has been torn or cut during childbirth with the intent of tightening the opening of the vagina and thereby enhancing the pleasure of her male sex partner during penetrative intercourse.
 Several Latin American countries have laws to protect against obstetric violence.
 Reproductive coercion is a collection of behaviors that interfere with decision-making related to reproductive health.
+According to the WHO, "discrimination in health care settings takes many forms and is often manifested when an individual or group is denied access to health care services that are otherwise available to others.
+It can also occur through denial of services that are only needed by certain groups, such as women."

+Restrictions around menstruation

+Women in some cultures are forced into social isolation during their menstrual periods.
+In parts of Nepal, for instance, they are forced to live in sheds, are forbidden to touch men or even to enter the courtyard of their own homes, and are barred from consuming milk, yogurt, butter, meat, and various other foods, for fear they will contaminate those goods.
+Women have died during this period because of starvation, bad weather, or bites by snakes.
+In cultures where women are restricted from being in public places, by law or custom, women who break such restrictions often face violence.

 Forced pregnancy

 Forced pregnancy is the practice of forcing a woman or girl to become pregnant.
-A common motivation for this is to help establish a forced marriage, including by means of bride kidnapping.
+A common motivation is to help establish a forced marriage, including by means of bride kidnapping.
 This was also used as part of a program of breeding slaves (see Slave breeding in the United States).
-In the 20th century, state mandated forced marriage with the aim of increasing the population was practiced by some authoritarian governments, notably during the Khmer Rouge regime in Cambodia, which systematically forced people into marriages ordering them to have children, in order to increase the population and continue the revolution.
+In the 20th century, state mandated forced marriage with the aim of increasing the population was practiced by some authoritarian governments, notably during the Khmer Rouge regime in Cambodia, which systematically forced people into marriages, ordering them to have children, in order to increase the population and continue the revolution.

 The issue of forced continuation of pregnancy (i.e. denying a woman safe and legal abortion) is also seen by some organizations as a violation of women's rights.
 For example, the Committee on the Elimination of Discrimination against Women considers the criminalization of abortion a "violations of women's sexual and reproductive health and rights" and a form of "gender based violence".

+In addition, in some parts of Latin America, with very strict anti-abortion laws, pregnant women avoid the medical system due to fear of being investigated by the authorities if they have a miscarriage, or a stillbirth, or other problems with the pregnancy.
+Prosecuting such women is quite common in places such as El Salvador.